f3d-app/f3d/CONTRIBUTING.md

 - [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on GitHub.
 - Create and push a feature branch on your fork containing new commits.
 - When it is ready for review or when you want to run the CI, create a pull request against `f3d-app/f3d/master`.
+- Once the PR has been created, you can run the different parts of the CI by checking checkboxes in your PR description.
+- Maintainers and returning contributors will provide help to interpret the CI and fix issues that may arise.
 - Your PR will be reviewed by maintainers and returning contributors, please take their feedback into account and resolve discussions when adresssed.
-- Maintainers and returning contributors will run the continuous integration and help you figure out how to fix CI issues.
 - Once the PR is approved and CI comes back clean, a maintainer will merge your pull request in the master branch.
-- The master now contains your changes and will be present in the next minor/major release!
+- The master now contains your changes and will be present in the next minor/major release, any documentation related changes are visible in [https://f3d.app]!

 ## Continuous Integration